marvinhehehe/PI-model-and-Temporal-Ensembling/README.md

                     --aug
 ```

-All the example scripts can be seen in `src/script`
+All the example scripts can be found in `src/script`

 ## Tips